Role of agile, high growth Finance

 Aligning go-to-market with funding

-Financial services and capital markets are as fast-paced, competitive, and complex as the fragmented SaaS industry.
+The fragmented SaaS industry is complex, competitive, and fast-paced – but so are financial services and the capital markets that fund them.
 Deep understanding of different types of investors and forms of financing are required to balance flexibility versus cost of capital for a high growth business.

 This leader is a strong communicator and manager of multiple stakeholders; capable of telling a compelling story and leading a structured process during a fundraise, acquisition or exit of a business.
-S/he has seen the transition of on-premise, hybrid, and Cloud-based businesses across sectors through multiple stages of growth and economic cycles.
+A Modern CFO has seen the transition of on-premise, hybrid, and Cloud-based businesses across sectors through multiple stages of growth and economic cycles.

 Combining this experience with SaaS go-to market expertise enables the CFO to align organizational design with the expectations of investors & lenders in order to optimize business growth optionality.